TheNosiriN/thenosirin.github.io/blog/welcome/welcome.md

 # Welcome Page
 This is the blog I use to rant about whatever I want.
-I talk about programming, projects, work, etc.
+I talk about programming, projects, work, ideas, math, space, etc.

 ## Controls